sonic-net/SONiC/doc/sonic-reduce-disk-io/sonic-reduce-disk-io.md

 - **monit**: Updates state file in `/var/lib/monit/`.
 - **logrotate**: Updates status file in `/var/lib/logrotate/`.

+Additionally, there are also various files created and deleted in the /tmp directory which contribute towards disk writes by the kernel journal.

 ## Optimizations
 The following optimizations are proposed to reduce disk writes:

 - **jbd2**: Evaluate disabling kernel journaling if benefits outweigh trade-offs.
+- **/tmp**: Relocate the /tmp directory to tmpfs filesystem
 - **vtysh**: Modify command in `bgpmon/bgpmon.py` (Line 79) to:
   ```python
   cmd = "vtysh -H /dev/null -c 'show bgp summary json'"